Skin Biopsy

 What is a skin biopsy?

-A procedure to remove skin tissue for examination.
+A procedure where a sample of skin is removed for examination.

 Why is a skin biopsy performed?